kashehi/Twitter-Tweet/README.md

 •	Make performance better

-•	Add more some features of twitter
+•	Add some other features of twitter

 ### **How to compile**: